s1ck/rdb2graph/README.md

 * flexible support of different source database systems
 * support of multiple source and target database systems
-* configuration of link names
+* configuration of link types (others than fk-names)